Casting Light on The Word ‘Light’

 Synonyms

-Some synonyms for “light” as a noun include illumination, brightness, radiance, and glow.
+Some synonyms as a noun include illumination, brightness, radiance, and glow.
 As an adjective, synonyms include weightless, airy, buoyant, and lightweight.

 Antonyms

-Antonyms for “light” as a noun include darkness, shadow, obscurity, and dimness.
+Antonyms as a noun include darkness, shadow, obscurity, and dimness.
 As an adjective, antonyms include heavy, weighty, burdensome, and substantial.

 Comparative and Superlative Forms

-The comparative form of “light” as an adjective is “lighter,” and the superlative form is “lightest.”
-These forms are used to compare weights or densities between two or more things.
+The comparative form of light as an adjective is lighter, and the superlative form is lightest.

 Light in Physics

-In physics, “light” refers to electromagnetic radiation that falls within the visible spectrum.
+In physics, it refers to electromagnetic radiation that falls within the visible spectrum.
 It consists of photons that travel at a speed of approximately 299,792 kilometers per second in a vacuum.

 Metaphorical Use